monix/monix-connect/docs/gcs.md

 }
 ```

-You could also find a list of _buckets_ or _keys_ by using respectively the signatures `listBuckets` and `getBuckets`.
+You could also find a list of _buckets_ or _blobs_ by using respectively the signatures `getBuckets` and `getBlobs`, and also list all of them with `listBuckets` and `listBlobs`.

 #### Buckets

-A [Bucket](https://cloud.google.com/storage/docs/key-terms#buckets) is basically a container that holds your data.
+A [Bucket](https://cloud.google.com/storage/docs/key-terms#buckets) is basically a container that holds your data in _GCS_.
-You can use buckets to organize your data and control access to your data, but unlike directories and folders, you cannot nest buckets.
+You can use _buckets_ to organize your data and control its access but unlike directories and folders, you cannot nest them.

-The _Monix Google Cloud Storage_ connector relies in the underlying `Bucket` Api, but it provides some improvements and it only exposes type-safe non blocking methods.
+The _Monix GCS_ connector relies in the underlying `com.google.cloud.storage.Bucket`, but with some additions and and integrations with `Monix` data types that makes it possible expose an idiomatic and `type-safe` non blocking api.

 This implementation is named `GcsBucket`, and you can start using it different ways listed in the following example: